raj-shah14/Find-Phone-Challenge/README.md

 ![alt text](https://github.com/raj-shah14/Find-Phone-Challenge/blob/master/Train_Phone/graph_loss.jpg)

 ## Testing
 After training the model, it is saved and modelname.ckpt, model.index and model.meta file are used to generate the frozen_inference.pb file which is used for testing.
 The inference file is generated using export_inference_graph.py file.
+The files is present in Tensorflow object detection API folder.

 ### Sample images